biestro/biestro.github.io/content/posts/boundary-wall/docs/tutorials/photonic.md

 ![alt text](../../src/assets/photonic_diagram.svg)

 The core of the library is the ability to have any superposition of plane waves impinge on the geometry.
 In this example, we focus a gaussian beam with certain waist parameters into the photonic cavity.
-One can observe that for different frequencies defined in ur `FREQS` vector, the system repsonds differently, allowing (or not) the
+One can observe that for different frequencies defined in ur `FREQS` vector, the system repsonds differently, allowing (or not) the wave to pass through, like a filter.

 ```julia
 # domain